 Bouncing Around Between Gloucester and Turkey

-Hello, my name’s Mike Vickers and I lived and worked for most of my life in Gloucester, as betrayed by my distinctive West Country accent, but now I live Fethiye, a lovely coastal town in south-western Turkey.
+Hello, my name’s Mike Vickers and I lived and worked for most of my life in Gloucester, as betrayed by my distinctive West Country accent, but I’ve also recently lived Fethiye, a lovely coastal town in south-western Turkey.
 These two locations are on separate continents, so what path led me from one to the other?

 To answer that, let’s start by dwelling for a brief moment on my life in the UK.
 Upon leaving school last century, I moved into mechanical engineering and became, because nobody else wanted the job, a self-taught technical author, writing operating and maintenance manuals for industrial compressors.
 You know the sort of thing: DO NOT press the START button while PURGE VALVE 667/DA is OPEN.
 Failure to observe this warning may lead to a traumatic loss of 1) trousers, followed by 2) dignity.